- Stunning sea views

-The villa was built in middle 80s, and has an irregular, castle-like architecture.
+The villa was built in the mid-80s and has an irregular, castle-like architecture.
 It was built by an art lover, who did not hold back in material choices etc. This home is a life-work of someone who wanted to create the “perfect home”.
 Here you find marble floors from specially selected Carrara marble, custom made doors, amazing panels, and much more.

-The front door entrance lead you directly into a lounge of approximately 45 sq m with inset marble fireplace, floors in dark gray Carrara marble, lights built into the ceiling moldings and a beautiful, wide marble staircase leading up into the upper floor.
+The front door entrance leads you directly into a lounge of approximately 45 sqm with inset marble fireplace, floors in dark gray Carrara marble, lights built into the ceiling moldings and a beautiful, wide marble staircase leading up into the upper floor.

-On this floor you will also find a completely amazing library/study.
-The entire walls are covered by hand-carved bookshelves that continues in a wooden ceiling.
+On this floor, you will also find a completely amazing library/study.
+The entire walls are covered by hand-carved bookshelves that continue in a wooden ceiling.
 All made by a well-known wood artist.
-Through the large veranda doors you overlook a beautiful palm tree and the Mediterranean.
+Through the large veranda doors, you overlook a beautiful palm tree and the Mediterranean.
 You cannot find a better environment to write the masterpieces of your life!

 The surrounding garden is well maintained and has a park-like design.
-Building permit is already obtained to build a pool in the lower part of the garden.
-Adjoining this potential pool area, is a further plot/area which already also has planning permission for a small villa/building of 80 sq m.
-Of course this area can instead be used to create a larger sun-deck with barbecue and bar in connection to the pool, or to create additional garden area.
+A building permit is already obtained to build a pool in the lower part of the garden.
+Adjoining this potential pool area is a further plot/area which already also has planning permission for a small villa/building of 80 sqm.
+Of course, this area can instead be used to create a larger sun-deck with barbecue and bar in connection to the pool or to create an additional garden area.